 - This story, the oldest mukashibanashi ever recorded, contains a riddle princess story similar to those of Portia, Savitri, or the Princess in Story the Fourth of The Snow Queen by Andersen; where only the right suitor can pass the engagement challenge.
 But the framing of the tale with the premise of an otherworldly being, like a deity, spending some time upon Earth among mortalkind, adds even more complexity to it.

 - A Moon-studying Japanese probe has been called Kaguya after the heroine of this tale.
 Its subsatellites are called Okina (archaism for jiisan/grandfather) and Ouna (archaism for baasan/grandmother) after Kaguya's guardians.

 - Many anime and videogames, from Studio Ghibli's Princess Kaguya to a subplot in Okami via Queen Millennia (The New Tale of Princess Kaguya being its original title) are retellings of the Kaguya story.
-The two latter, and furthermore the Ultra Beast Pokémon Celesteela, take a sci-fi inspiration by making the titular character a humanoid space alien.
+The two latter, and furthermore the Ultra Beast Pokémon Celesteela (Tekkaguya in the original Japanese), take a sci-fi inspiration by making the titular character a humanoid space alien.

 - Minami Kaido of Go!
 Princess Precure has also starred in a stage version in the School Play episode of the series.

 - The Asian cultures see a Rabbit pounding rice for the moon gods where we Europeans see the face of the Man in the Moon; in reality these are the seas ("maria"), or plains, of the Earth's only natural satellite.

 - The ending is reminiscent of Arwen's decision to become human, and thus mortal, to stay by Aragorn's side; isn't it poetic and heartwarming?

 MUKASHIBANASHI I HAVE DONE SO FAR AND THOSE LEFT TO TELL: